ALTER DATABASE

 ALTER DATABASE name RESET ALL

-changes the attributes of a database.
+ALTER DATABASE changes the attributes of a database.

 The first form changes certain per-database settings.
 (See below for details.)
 Only a superuser can change these settings.

 The second form changes the name of the database.
-Only a superuser can rename a database; non-superuser owners must also have the CREATEDB
+Only a superuser can rename a database; non-superuser owners must also have the CREATEDB privilege.
+The current database cannot be renamed.
+(Connect to a different database if you need to do that.)

 The third form changes the owner of the current database.
-To alter the owner, you must own the current database and also be a direct or indirect member of the new owning role, and you must have the CREATEDB
+To alter the owner, you must own the current database and also be a direct or indirect member of the new owning role, and you must have the CREATEDB privilege.
+(Note that superusers have all these privileges automatically.)

 The remaining forms change the session default for a run-time configuration variable for a PostgreSQL database.
 Whenever a new session is subsequently started in that database, the specified value becomes the session default value.
-The database-specific default overrides whatever setting is present in postgresql.conf
+The database-specific default overrides whatever setting is present in postgresql.conf or has been received from the postgres command line.
+Only a superuser can change the session defaults for a database.
+Certain variables cannot be set this way.

 -

-The name of the database whose attributes are to be altered.
+nameThe name of the database whose attributes are to be altered.

 -

-If false then no one can connect to this database.
+allowconnIf false then no one can connect to this database.

 -

-How many concurrent connections can be made to this database. -1 means no limit.
+connlimitHow many concurrent connections can be made to this database. -1 means no limit.

 -

-If true, then this database can be cloned by any user with
+istemplateIf true, then this database can be cloned by any user with

-privileges; if false, then only superusers can clone it. -
+CREATEDBprivileges; if false, then only superusers can clone it. -

-The new name of the database.
+new_nameThe new name of the database.

 -

-The new owner of the database.
+new_ownerThe new owner of the database.

 -

-Set this database’s session default for the specified configuration parameter to the given value.
+configuration_parametervalueSet this database’s session default for the specified configuration parameter to the given value.
 If

-saves the session’s current value of the parameter as the database-specific value.See SET and Chapter 19 for more information about allowed parameter names and values.
+valueisDEFAULTor, equivalently,RESETis used, the database-specific setting is removed, so the system-wide default setting will be inherited in new sessions.
+UseRESET ALLto clear all database-specific settings.SET FROM CURRENTsaves the session’s current value of the parameter as the database-specific value.See SET and Chapter 19 for more information about allowed parameter names and values.

-cannot be executed inside a transaction block.
+ALTER DATABASE cannot be executed inside a transaction block.

 It is also possible to tie a session default to a specific role rather than to a database; see ALTER ROLE.
 Role-specific settings override database-specific ones if there is a conflict.

-To disable index scans by default in the database test
+To disable index scans by default in the database test:

 ALTER DATABASE test SET enable_indexscan TO off;

-statement is a PostgreSQL extension.
+The ALTER DATABASE statement is a PostgreSQL extension.